nspcc-dev/neofs-api/proto-docs/refs.md

 <a name="neo.fs.v2.refs.Address"></a>

 ### Message Address
-Object in NeoFS can be addressed by it's ContainerID and ObjectID.
-In string format there MUST be a '/' delimeter between them.
+Objects in NeoFS are addressed by their ContainerID and ObjectID.

+String presentation of `Address` is the concatenation of string encoded `ContainerID` and `ObjectID` delimited by '/' character.

 | Field | Type | Label | Description |